 iPhone 12 Pro vs iPhone 13 Pro: Price(opens in new tab)

 The iPhone 12 Pro has already gone from Apple’s official website, but you can still get it from other third-party retailers such as Amazon.
 You may also be offered it as part of a contract from the network providers.
-But do note that the price difference may bee a lot less than you expect, judging from deals we've been seeing.
+But do note that the price difference may be a lot less than you expect, judging from deals we've been seeing.
 So if you’re buying the phone outright and don’t already have an iPhone 12 Pro, you may as well pay just a little bit more and get the 13 Pro.

 iPhone 12 Pro vs iPhone 13 Pro: Conclusion(opens in new tab)

 If you're looking at the iPhone 12 Pro vs iPhone 13 Pro, it's not easy to say which is better.
-While the iPhone 13 Pro is unarguably a better phone than the iPhone 12 Pro, the differences between the two are reasonably subtle and therefore won’t necessarily be worthy of an upgrade for many people.
+While the iPhone 13 Pro is unarguably a better phone, the differences between the two are reasonably subtle and therefore won’t necessarily be worthy of an upgrade for many people.

 In terms of body design, connectivity (both are 5G), screen and so on, the two phones are nigh-on identical.
-If you base your phone buying decisions on the quality of the on-board cameras, it’s here that we actually see more noticeable differences between the two, which is interesting.
-Here, there are some upgrades which are fairly tempting, but perhaps more so if you're upgrading from an older model than the 12 Pro.
+If you base your phone-buying decisions on the quality of the on-board cameras, there are some upgrades in the 13 Pro which are fairly tempting – more so if you're upgrading from an older model than the 12 Pro.

-The big upgrades are the new longer telephoto lens, the larger sensor for the main camera, the addition of Cinematic Mode for Video, Picture Styles for stills and the new close-focusing option.
-All of these things are nice to have, and add up together to make a nice set of upgrades, but are arguably not likely to be used enough to justify a big spend if you already have the 12 Pro.
+The big upgrades are the new longer telephoto lens, the larger sensor for the main camera, the addition of Cinematic Mode for Video, Picture Styles for stills, and the new close-focusing option.
+All of these things are nice to have, and add up to a nice set of upgrades.
+But they're unlikely to be used enough to justify a big spend, if you already have the 12 Pro.